Pawan-Hegde-M/HTML-CSS-PHP-JAVASCRIPT/README.md

 The logout.php contains the code for logout.

 The pages available are login page,password reset page and user registration page and the Add/View Data folder contains Data entry table page and view/edit/delete data with search function page.The database design for data entry table is given in the folder in a .doc file.

+The pages inside Add/View Data are locked using page pagelocking code,kindly remove the page locking code before using it.